TL;DR for Seasoned Authors

 - Theoretical Economics

-Upon initial paper submission to EC’21, authors can choose at most one journal.
-Conditional upon acceptance, the authors may submit a journal version of their paper to the chosen journal, with a deadline of August 15, 2021.
+Authors of accepted papers can choose this option and specify at most one journal at the time of final paper submission.
+They may then submit a journal version of their paper to the chosen journal, with a deadline of August 15, 2021.
+No action is required at the time of submission.
 The cover letter should specify that the submission is part of the EC forward-to-journal process.
 Upon submission to the journal, the EC reviews will be forwarded, along with reviewer identities, to the contact editor at that journal.

 For consideration in Games and Economic Behavior, Econometrica, Journal of Economic Theory, Management Science, Marketing Science, Naval Research Logistics, Quantitative Marketing and Economics, RAND Journal of Economics, Theoretical Economics, or the Review of Economic Studies, authors of accepted papers must also select the one-page extended abstract option for the proceedings version, explained above.
 Other journals may require additional content beyond the EC proceedings version; it is the responsibility of authors to ensure that the version submitted to a journal conforms with any journal-specific expectations regarding the prior proceedings version.
 A journal’s participation in the EC forward to journal’s option does not mean that other forms of prior publication is accepted.